Pet Care Home

 Availability

 The Paradise Fish is readily available in many pet stores, although quality fish can be difficult to obtain.
 They are also offered by some online retailers.
 Males are easier to find than females.
-Cost can be anywhere from $3 - $15 USD.
+Cost can range depending on the color and size, anywhere from moderate in price to moderately expensive.

 References